Andy Graham: Ayr United

 On 27 August 2015, Graham signed for Ayr United on a one-year contract.
 He scored the winning penalty in the Scottish Championship play-off final shoot-out against Stranraer.
 Shortly after this, he was released by Ayr.

 Alloa Athletic

 On 2 June 2016, Graham joined Scottish League One side Alloa Athletic, to be reunited with coach Jack Ross.
-He is currently the team captain.
+He became team captain, and then their player/manager in November 2023.